Ouss77/ercha-elearning/README.md

 ## Deployment

+This project is configured with CI/CD for automated deployments to Vercel.

-### Vercel (Recommended)
+### Quick Deploy to Vercel (Recommended)

 1. Push your code to GitHub
-2. Import project in Vercel
+2. Import project in Vercel dashboard
-3. Add environment variables
+3. Add environment variables (see below)
-4. Deploy
+4. Deploy automatically on every push to `main`

+**📖 For detailed setup instructions, see [CI-CD-SETUP.md](./CI-CD-SETUP.md)**

 ### Environment Variables for Production